Stormwater Best Management Practices Seminar

 Attendance will be monitored, and attendance certificates will be available after the seminar for most individuals who complete the entire event.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.

-Brad Flack, QPSWPPP+, QCIS+, CPESC, CESSWI, QSM, CESCLPresident & CEO at Integrity Stormwater
+Brad Flack, CPESC, CESSWI, QSM, QCIS, QPSWPPPPresident & CEO, Integrity Stormwater in Spring, TX

-Brad Flack has earned his designations, among select thousands in the world, as a Certified Professional in Erosion & Sediment Controls (CPESC) as well as his designation as a Certified Erosion, Sediment and Storm Water Inspector (CESSWI), lending his experience and training to his customers to consult them in all their storm water needs.
-He has also earned his status as a Qualified Compliance Inspector of Stormwater (QCIS), which is a 14-hour certificate program that comprises five (5) courses and corresponding exams, and as a Qualified Preparer of Storm Water Pollution Prevention Plans (QPSWPPP), which is a 20.5-hour certificate program comprised of six (6) online courses and corresponding exams.
-He also Carrie the Certified Erosion and Sediment Control Lead (CESCL), which is a 17.5-hour certificate program as required by Washington State for all construction stormwater management He is a Subject Matter Expert and Lead Instructor for StormwaterONE, which has established itself as the leader in stormwater management training and credentialing, the school’s mission is to provide their students with the most comprehensive and up to date training of individual stormwater permits, online or in-person.
+Mr. Flack has earned his designations, among select thousands in the world, as a Certified Professional in Erosion & Sediment Controls (CPESC) as well as his designation as a Certified Erosion, Sediment and Storm Water Inspector (CESSWI), lending his experience and training to his customers to consult them in all their stormwater needs.
+He has also earned his status as a Qualified Compliance Inspector of Stormwater (QCIS) and as a Qualified Preparer of Storm Water Pollution Prevention Plans (QPSWPPP.
+He also earned the Certified Erosion and Sediment Control Lead (CESCL), which is a 17.5-hour certificate program as required by Washington State for all construction stormwater management.
+He is a subject matter expert and lead instructor for StormwaterONE, which has established itself as the leader in stormwater management training and credentialing, the school’s mission is to provide their students with the most comprehensive and up to date training of individual stormwater permits, online or in-person.

-Brad has been invited to speak in-person on storm water and erosion control issues in San Diego, CA; Austin, TX; Nashville, TN; San Antonio, TX; New Orleans, LA; Fort Worth, TX; Casper, WY; Bella Vista, AR; Houston, TX ; Portland, OR; Corpus Christi, TX; Denver, CO; Little Rock, AR; New Braunfels, TX; Wichita, KS; San Marcos, TX; Sandusky, OH; Dallas, TX; Minneapolis, MN; Albuquerque, NM and College Station, TX as well as internationally in Antigua, Guatemala and in San Jose, Costa Rica.
+Brad has been invited to speak in-person on storm water and erosion control issues in many locations, including California, Texas, Tennessee, Louisiana, Wyoming, Oregon, Colorado, Ohio and New Mexico, as well as internationally in Antigua, Guatemala, and in San Jose, Costa Rica.
 Furthermore, he has provided virtual online training for wide variety organizations across the country, including the Army Corps of Engineers, Maryland Stadium Authority, and more.

-Additionally, he served as President and Administrative Vice President for the South-Central Chapter of the International Erosion Control Association.
-Furthermore, he directed the IECA Region 1 Education Committee: Stormwater Management Track as Co-Chair, which encompasses North America, South America & Europe.
+Additionally, he served as president and administrative vice president for the South-Central Chapter of the International Erosion Control Association.
+Furthermore, he directed the IECA Region 1 Education Committee: Stormwater Management Track as co-chair, which encompasses North America, South America and Europe.
 Brad also sat as the Region 6 Chapter President for EnviroCert International (ECI) and was a member of the Policies and Procedures Committee for ECI.
-He has served as the Region 7 Representative for the CPESC, Inc group as well as the Technical Vice-Chair for the Council.
+He has served as the Region 7 representative for the CPESC, Inc., group as well as the technical vice-chair for the Council.
 He has been an IECA Mentor and served as a TCEQ EnviroMentor.

 Brad has been involved with Stormwater Quality Management since 2004 where he learned about permitting, turf establishment, erosion control and detention pond maintenance and has continued to be a student of the industry throughout his career.
 His attention to detail and depth of knowledge about structural control devices, vegetative stabilization and best management practices are a valuable asset to his clients and students.